adrianwedd/AI-SWA/README.md

 value defaults to `2` in `config.yaml` and can be overridden by the `WORKER_CONCURRENCY` environment variable.

+## Security Model

+The broker API requires authentication on every request.
+Configure a shared `API_KEY` and a set of bearer tokens with associated roles through the `API_TOKENS` variable.
+Tokens are provided as comma separated `token:username:role` triples.
+Each HTTP request must include `Authorization:
+Bearer <token>` and (when configured) the `X-API-Key` header.

+Two roles are currently recognised:

+- `admin` – full access to create tasks and submit results.
+- `worker` – may fetch tasks and record execution results.

+If no tokens are configured the broker allows anonymous admin access which is useful for local testing.

 ### Plugin Manifests

 Each plugin contains a `manifest.json` file validated against